-Freshmen enrollment was significantly higher for 2018 and somewhat higher in 2019.
+Freshmen enrollment was significantly higher for 2018, somewhat higher in 2019, and again significantly higher is 2020.
+Diversity and gender balance have significantly improved.
 The department is continually evaluating recruitment activities.

 Analysis of results and reflection: College support was essential for this position.
-Close coordination and effort within the department is expected to yield positive results in enrollment and diversity.
+Close coordination and effort within the department is yielding positive results in enrollment and diversity.